Annihilation and Utopia

 Nuclear Discourse and Future-Crafting

 Nuclear weapons discourse is typically centered around the present and near-future.
 This leads to a certain inevitability bias, where it becomes nearly impossible to imagine a broad shift from the present state of affairs.
 At a societal level, alternatives to our world’s condition are so often written off as being unrealistic or utopian.
 Nevertheless, it is crucial that we strive for the creation of a better future.
 To do so, we must cast off the shackles of myopically pragmatic and reactive worldviews.
 We must aim not only for nuclear deterrence but for true world peace.
 While this might seem a tall order, one can consider the fall of European Monarchism or the invention of the internet.
 The world can shift in fluid and unpredictable ways, and we humans are in charge of taking the reins.
-Striving for utopia is the only way to escape the nuclear sword of Damocles
+Striving for utopia is the only way to escape the nuclear sword of Damocles.

 The word “Utopia” is Greek for “no-place”.
 As a term, it is reminiscent of “Eutopia”, Greek for “Happy-place”.
 Though the word was coined by Thomas More in 1516, “Utopia” as a concept can be traced back to the dawn of civilization.
 While ideas on the constitution of utopia vary over the course of history, there are oftentimes overlaps in utopian ideals.
 Common utopian themes include food and shelter for all, freedom from war, and a lack of need for systems of law.
 Even considering the variances in utopian ideas, one would be hard-pressed to find a place for nuclear weapons in one’s conception of a perfect society or world.
 Nuclear weapons are at their core, a means to an ends, and if we create a future without those ends, then nuclear weapons will themselves become obsolete.